Get Started with Ripe

 • Blueberries are rich in vitamins C and K, soluble fibre, and phytochemical flavonoids for killing cancer-causing free radicals.

 • Tomatoes (yes, these count) create a lot of vitamin A (thanks to their beta carotene content), making them one of the best foods to boost immunity.
-Tomato is also a good source of lycopene, an antioxidant leading to a smaller risk of free radical damage.
+Tomato is also a good source of lycopene, a powerful antioxidant that can help limit oxidative stress.

 • Chia seeds (not technically fruits, we know) contain magnesium, calcium, and potassium, all of which contribute to bone health.